GrinonBarrett/Taksidos/Combat Test/Characters/Grisam.md

 1 pound of silver, in personal chest
 2 pounds of iron, in personal chest
 $900 in Emerian coinage, in personal chest
-A Rouncey with full tack and saddle
+A cold blooded Rouncey with full tack and saddle

 ---------------------